 Adam Draper, CEO of Boost VC, heavily criticised the proposals, stating: "The rules don’t include a significantly flexible on-ramp for small startups to build and innovate their products, killing potentially disruptive technology before it can even start."

-Adam also estimated that the cost of compliance for a startup is $2m.
+that the cost of compliance for a startup is $2m.